Miserlou/Zappa/README.md

 #### Advanced Scheduling

 Sometimes a function needs multiple expressions to describe its schedule.
-To set multiple expressions, simply list your functions, and the list of expressions to schedule them using [cron or rate syntax](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html) in your *zappa_settings.json* file:
+To set multiple expressions, simply list your functions, and the list of expressions to schedule them using [cron or rate syntax](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html) in your *zappa_settings.json* file.
+(Note that Amazon's `cron()` syntax is non-standard and requires one of the day-of-month or day-of-week values to be a question mark (?)):

 ```javascript
 {